Azure/azure-sdk-for-java/sdk/keyvault/azure-security-keyvault-secrets/README.md

 - [List secrets][sample_list_secrets]

 ## Troubleshooting
-See our [Key Vault Secrets troubleshooting guide](TROUBLESHOOTING.md) f for details on how to diagnose various failure scenarios related specifically to this library.
+See our [Key Vault Secrets troubleshooting guide][kv_troubleshooting-guide] for details on how to diagnose various failure scenarios related specifically to this library.
 Additionally, refer to the [Azure SDK for Java troubleshooting][troubleshooting-guide] page to learn more about how to get started with troubleshooting issues when using the Azure SDK for Java client libraries.

 ## Next steps